-Stuff doesn’t always equal happiness Dave Ramsey and Rachel Cruze are on a mission to help families in America find the a style of minimalist living to help them get debt free.
-And, specifically they are helping families declutter their lives of all unnecessary baggage in this article How to Declutter Your Life.
+Stuff doesn’t always equal happiness Dave Ramsey and Rachel Cruze are on a mission to help families in America find the style of minimalist living to help them get debt-free.
+And, specifically, they are helping families declutter their lives of all unnecessary baggage in this article How to Declutter Your Life.
 Rachel challenges us in this article How Minimalist Living Can Help You Pay Off Debt to simply find items you can do without.
 Decluttering the house can have so many more advantages than more space.
 It can help you to gain financial freedom as well.

 8. Organize Your Closet and Get a Tax Deduction

 Check out the before and after pictures from Cammie's recent closet organization project.
 She takes you through a step-by-step sorting and reorganizing of her closet.
 And, she gives you some helpful information about getting a tax deduction for your deductible donation.
 As a matter of fact, we could all learn from her advice!